Khushbupatel333/Excel-Project/README.md

 Customer Zipcode  :  Customer Zipcode

-Department Id  :  Department code of store
+Department Id  :  Department code of the store

-Department Name :  Department name of store
+Department Name :  Department name of the store

-Latitude  :  Latitude corresponding to location of store
+Latitude  :  Latitude corresponding to the location of store

 Longitude  :  Longitude corresponding to location of store

-Market  :  Market to where the order is delivered : Africa , Europe , LATAM , Pacific Asia , USCA
+Market  :  Market to where the order is delivered: Africa, Europe , LATAM, Pacific ,Asia, USCA

 Order City  :  Destination city of the order